ros-navigation/docs.nav2.org/docs/setup_guides/sdf/setup_sdf.md

 For this guide, we will be creating the SDF (Simulation Description Format) file for a simple differential drive robot to give you hands-on experience on building an SDF file for Gazebo simulation.

-#### SEE ALSO
+!!! info "See also"

     The complete source code in this tutorial can be found in [navigation2_tutorials](https://github.com/ros-navigation/navigation2_tutorials/tree/master/sam_bot_description) repository under the `sam_bot_description` package.
 Note that the repository contains the full code after accomplishing all the tutorials in this guide.

 ## About SDF